GSP

 Alias of del.

-More information about the kdf optional argument is in the -P parameter description and the KDF section of this manual.
+More information about the kdf, cipher, cipher mode optional arguments are in their respective command line parameter description and the KDF and CIPHERS sections of this manual.

 [command]